microsoft/vscode-docs/docs/getstarted/keybindings.md

 <div class="marketplace-extensions-curated-keymaps"></div>

-> Tip: The extensions shown above are dynamically queried.
-Click on an extension tile above to read the description and reviews to decide which extension is best for you.
+> Tip: Click on an extension tile above to read the description and reviews to decide which extension is best for you.
 See more in the [Marketplace](https://marketplace.visualstudio.com/vscode).

 ## Keyboard Shortcuts Reference